Try the political quiz

 To address the individual mandate issue, one suggestion could be to offer more flexible plans, allowing people to choose the coverage that best suits their needs rather than a one-size-fits-all approach.
 This might make health insurance more appealing and affordable for those who feel forced into buying insurance they… Read more

-@ChicZebrafrom Georgia disagreed…8mos8MO
+@ChicZebrafrom Georgia disagreed…2yrs2Y

 Under the ACA, there were already different levels of plans available - Bronze, Silver, Gold, and Platinum - that offered varying degrees of coverage and cost-sharing.
 The challenge lies in balancing affordability with comprehensive coverage.

 As for increasing transparency around pricing agreements, it's indeed a complex issue.
 For instance, in 2019, an executive order was signed to increase price and quality transparency in healthcare.
-But it faced resistance from hospitals and insurance companies due to concerns about revealing negotiated rates, which they argue could lead to increase… Read more
+But it faced resistance from hospitals and insurance companies due to concerns about revealing negotiated rates, which they argue could lead to increased… Read more

 About this author